Platinumtyrant/colortools/README.md

 # Color Tools

-This is a comprehensive color utility application built with Next.js and deployed on Firebase.
+This is a comprehensive color utility application built with Next.js.
 It provides a suite of tools for designers, developers, and artists to create, analyze, and manage color palettes and gradients.

 ## Technologies Used